juliakorea/juliakorea.github.io/latest/_sources/manual/types.txt

 .. doctest::

     julia> Point{Float64}(1.0)
+    ERROR: MethodError: Cannot `convert` an object of type Float64 to an object of type Point{Float64}
-    ERROR: MethodError: `convert` has no method matching convert(::Type{Point{Float64}}, ::Float64) This may have arisen from a call to the constructor Point{Float64}(...), since type constructors fall back to convert methods.
+    This may have arisen from a call to the constructor Point{Float64}(...), since type constructors fall back to convert methods.

     julia> Point{Float64}(1.0,2.0,3.0)
-    ERROR: MethodError: `convert` has no method matching convert(::Type{Point{Float64}}, ::Float64, ::Float64, ::Float64)
+    ERROR: MethodError: no method matching Point{Float64}(::Float64, ::Float64, ::Float64)
-    This may have arisen from a call to the constructor Point{Float64}(...), since type constructors fall back to convert methods.

 Only one default constructor is generated for parametric types, since overriding it is not possible.
 This constructor accepts any arguments